BNUU is a Ugandan NGO that:

 Once traditionally successful farming communities, their society was tested to breaking point.
 Proud farmers who were no longer able to access their land, lost their wealth and social status, and lived on hand-outs for years; children who returned from abduction and war were unrecognisable to their mothers; a generation of youth only knew life in an IDP camp; the elderly saw their strong, family-based community disintegrate before their eyes.

-BNUU has been working in Agago District for over four years, working to address the mental health legacy of the war, as well as supporting people with mental disorders/epilepsy (PMDE) in other ways such as through establishing self-help groups (SHGs) through which members can grow their savings and livelihoods.
+BNUU has been working in Agago District since 2018, working to address the mental health legacy of the war, as well as supporting people with mental illness/epilepsy in other ways such as through establishing self-help groups through which members can grow their savings and start livelihoods.
+Working with local health centres and structures, including the Dr. Ambrosoli Memorial Hospital in Kalongo Town Council, it carries out community awareness about mental illness, encouraging people to seek treatment at the monthly mental health clinics, where it also provides counselling and health education talks.